arnoldt100/anansi/documentation/source/Classes/MPIEnvironment.cpp.rst

     .. function:: MPIEnvironment& operator=(MPIEnvironment &&other)=delete;

-        The assignment move operator is deleted.
+        The assignment-move operator is deleted.

 ^^^^^^^^
 Mutators